lashaudracox/cell-division-gone-wrong/README.md

 ## About the Designer

 **LaShaudra Cox** is an instructional designer and early-stage doctoral candidate in Instructional Design & Technology at the University of Memphis.
-This module was created as a standards-aligned instructional design challenge for a STEMM Education & Outreach program at a children's cancer research hospital.
+This module was created as a standards-aligned instructional design challenge for a STEM Education & Outreach program at a children's cancer research hospital.

 - Email: [coxl2@outlook.com](mailto:coxl2@outlook.com)
 - Portfolio: [lashaudracoxportfolio.com](https://lashaudracoxportfolio.com)